List of The Lion King (franchise) characters: Kiara

 Kiara (voiced by Neve Campbell as a young adult and Michelle Horn as a cub in The Lion King II: Simba's Pride with Liz Callaway and Charity Sanoy providing her singing voices; Eden Riegel in The Lion Guard and Blue Ivy Carter as a cub in Mufasa: The Lion King) is Simba and Nala's daughter, Kion's older sister, Mufasa, Sarabi and Sarafina's granddaughter, Scar's great-niece, Kovu's mate, Zira's daughter-in-law and Nuka, Vitani and Rani's sister-in-law.
 She appears at the end of The Lion King as Simba and Nala become the king and queen of the Pride Lands.
 She is the protagonist in The Lion King II: Simba's Pride and a recurring character The Lion Guard.
 As Simba's first cub, Kiara is heir to the Pride Lands.

 Kiara is portrayed as a curious, playful, and adventurous princess, much to Simba's worry about her safety.
 As a young cub, Kiara is reluctant about being queen.
 She also befriends Kovu when playing at the Outlands where they work together to escape a group of crocodiles.
 Unfortunately, their friendship is cut short as they are separated by their respective parents.
 As a young adult, Kiara is rescued by Kovu as part of Zira's plan to avenge Scar's death, but she eventually falls in love with him.
-When Kovu is exiled from the Pride Lands following Zira's ambush on Simba, Kiara disregards Simba's orders to not leave Pride Rock without an escort and leaves to find Kovu.
+When Kovu is exiled from the Pride Lands following Zira's ambush on Simba, Kiara disregards Simba's orders to not leave Pride Rock without an escort while also telling him he would never be Mufasa and leaves to find Kovu.
 After doing so, returns with him to the Pride Lands to reunite the Pride Landers and Outsiders.
 Kiara shows wisdom and level headedness as she brings peace to both feuding parties.
 Kiara then tries get Zira to let go of her hate, but to no avail.
 Eventually Zira found herself in danger and soon fell to her death after refusing Kiara's help.